crosstyan/ch32v003fun/examples/sysclk_config/readme.md

 #define CH32V003        1
 ```
 In the above example the MCU is clocked from the onboard 24MHz crystal multiplied x2 by the PLL resulting in a 48MHz system clock.
 Use `make flash monitor` to compile/upload the firmware and open the debug printf terminal.
-It should print out all the details about the current clock configuration:
+It should print out all the details about the positional clock configuration:
 ```
 System Clock Configuration Example
 ====================================